ouss150/mob-programming-challenge/README.md

     - userFavoriteLangage

-### -------- Iteration 14 --------
+### -------- Iteration 14 (and counting :) --------

-add a models folder a the project's root create a new file models/User.js

-### -------- Iteration 15 --------

-When done Squad !
+When done Squad !!!

 Everybody should pull the last version
-We will finish the app together, with our first POST request
+Let's finish the app together with our first POST requests

+----->

+- add a models folder a the project's root
+- add a new file @ models/User.js
+- add a create route
+- add a detail view with an update form
+- add an update route
+- add a remove button on the hackers list
+- add a delete route